Ph.D. Program in Chemistry

 M.S.
 Degree - Coursework Path

-In this one-year M.S. program, students enroll for three courses per quarter for three quarters.
+In this one-year non-research M.S. program, students enroll for three courses per quarter for three quarters.
 Seven lecture courses and at least two seminars must be taken to obtain the degree, once the attainment examination requirements are met.
 Requirements can usually be met in 3-4 quarters.

 The coursework path to the M.S. degree is designed to provide up-to-date expertise in chemistry, short of actual research experience.
 Teachers, technicians from industry, and businesspeople are among those likely to benefit from this program.